January 3 1861 Thursday

 Florida.
 The Florida state convention met to discuss matters of secession.

 Georgia.
 Fort Pulaski was occupied by Georgia State troops under the orders of Governor Joseph E Brown.
 The state troops began repairing the defences and upgrading the armament.
-Fort Pulaski was located Cockspur Island at the mouth of the Savannah River between Savannah and Tybee Island.
-Construction of a fort to protect the port of Savannah began in 1829 under the direction of Major Samuel Babcock, and later by 2nd Lieutenant Robert Edward Lee.
+Fort Pulaski was located on Cockspur Island at the mouth of the Savannah River between Savannah and Tybee Island.
+Construction of a fort to protect the port of Savannah began in 1829 under the direction of Major Samuel Babcock, and was continued later by 2nd Lieutenant Robert Edward Lee.
 In 1833, the facility was named Fort Pulaski after the Polish military commander who fought in the American Revolution.
 He took part in the sieges of Charleston and of Savannah.
 Wooden pilings were sunk up to 70 feet into the mud to support an estimated 25,000,000 bricks.
 Fort Pulaski was finally completed in 1847 following eighteen years of construction.
-Walls were eleven feet thick, thought to be impenetrable except by only the largest land artillery of the time.
-Their range was about a half-mile, and because the nearest land (Tybee Island) was further away than that, it was assumed that the Fort would be invincible to enemy attack.
+The walls were eleven feet thick and thought to be impenetrable except by only the largest land artillery of the time.
+The range of such weapons was about a half-mile, and because the nearest land (Tybee Island) was further away than that, it was assumed that the Fort would be invincible to enemy attack.
 Although completed in 1847, Fort Pulaski was under the control of only two caretakers until 1860 when Governor Joseph E Brown ordered Fort Pulaski to be taken by the state of Georgia.
-A steamship carrying 110 men travelled downriver from Savannah and the fort was seized by the state of Georgia.
-Following the secession of Georgia in February 1861, Confederate troops moved into the fort.
+A steamship carrying 110 men travelled downriver from Savannah and the fort was seized.
+Following the secession of Georgia in February 1861, Confederate troops moved in to garrison the fort.

 Maryland.
 Governor Thomas H Hicks issued an address to the people of Maryland against secession, and Henry Winter Davis addressed the citizens of Maryland in favour of the Union.
 Numerous pro-Union meetings took place throughout the state of Maryland.